IBM/AI-on-Power-Level3/docs/Lab3/lab3-overview.md

-# Query a DB using LLM on IBM Power10 - Lab education
+# Generate SQL query using code LLM on IBM Power10 - Lab education

-In this lab, we will use a code LLM to convert a natural language query into a SQL statement and also to generate some python and C++ code.
 Goal of this lab is to acquire some hands-on experience with code LLMs and understand their usecases.
+In this lab, we will use a code LLM to convert a natural language query into a SQL statement which can be used to query DBs.
+We will also to generate some python and C++ code and understand how better prompting can generate code closer to your expectations.

 But before we do that, lets understand what code LLM is, its benefits, key use cases and IBM products around code LLMs.